Abersoch, Llŷn Peninsula

 Oxwich Bay, Gower

-A picturesque, 2.5-mile stretch is yours for the surfing here, with a large, flat beach and conditions making it popular with watersport lovers throughout the year.
-Take a clifftop stroll to see why this is considered one of the world's most beatiful beaches, or visit the nearby National Nature Reserve.
+Oxwich Bay is a picturesque, 2.5-mile stretch.
+It's yours for the surfing, with a large, flat beach and conditions making it popular with watersport lovers throughout the year.
+Take a clifftop stroll to see why this is considered one of the world's most beautiful beaches, or visit the nearby National Nature Reserve.